+The Eastern Shore Regional Adult Education program is led by a consortium of local education providers including Eastern Shore Community College as the lead agency along with the Accomack County Public School District; the Northampton County Public School District and the Eastern Shore Literacy Council.
 The Adult Education Program serves adults, aged 18 and older, who wish to improve their basic academic skills in reading, writing and math.
 Small group and individualized instruction is designed for learners who have been away from formal education for some time.
 Students prepare for the GED, college-level academics, workforce training, and improve English language skills.

-- The mission of the Adult Education program is to provide area adults with the educational opportunities needed to be successful workers, community members, and parents. - The goal of the Adult Education is to improve the educational skills of adults in order to: - Attain a GED or other credentials such as the Career Readiness Certification (CRC); - Enroll in an academic or workforce training program; - Obtain or keep a current job; - Help their children succeed in school; and - Speak the English language.
+- The mission of the Adult Education program is to provide area adults with the educational opportunities needed to be successful workers, community members, and parents. - The goal of the Adult Education is to improve the educational skills of adults in order to: - Attain a GED or other credentials such as the Career Readiness Certification (CRC); - o Enroll in an academic or workforce training program; - Obtain or keep a current job; - o Help their children succeed in school; and - o Speak the English language.